 Generally, the first step is to complete a diligent search and inquiry to attempt to find your spouse.
 A good divorce attorney can help you with an investigation to find your spouse.
 In many circumstances, an investigation by a divorce lawyer will result in a successful location of the opposing party.

-Should the opposing party not be able to be located, the court will allow for other ways to notice the opposing party.
+Should the opposing party not be located, the court will allow for other ways to notice the opposing party.
 However, the diligent search and inquiry must have been properly done beforehand.
 See Hobe Sound v.
 First Union.
-The diligent search must be done in compliance with Florida Statute 49.011.
+The diligent search must be done in compliance with Florida Statutes 49.011.

 Publication in a Newspaper

-If you are unable to locate the opposing party, publication in a newspaper may be a viable solution.
+If you cannot locate the opposing party, publication in a newspaper may be a viable solution.
 The publication advising of the divorce case will need to run in a local newspaper for four consecutive weeks.
-Also, there will likely be a fee charged by the newspaper for the publication.
+Also, the newspaper will likely charge a fee for the publication.
 Each case is different, but newspaper publication fees are usually around $200.
 The opposing party will have thirty days from the publication to respond and challenge the case.